Community Fibre offer full fibre broadband with gigabit-capable speeds, and are one of the cheapest broadband providers in the UK.

 Symmetrical download and upload speeds mean customers can send data to the Internet as quickly as they can receive it.
 This is most noticeable for people who may be working from home, making high definition video calls, uploading created content, and online gaming.

-Alongside various broadband speeds, customers can also choose from two main contract lengths: 12-months or 24-months, with the longer-term packages costing less.
+Alongside various broadband speeds, customers can also choose from three contract lengths: 12-months, 18-months, or 24-months, with the longer-term packages costing less.

 Here are the current prices for new customers signing up for a 24-month deal: